simon01239/ada/index.md

 #### <center>January 2015</center>
 <center><img src='https://upload.wikimedia.org/wikipedia/commons/b/b2/Je_suis_Charlie%2C_Paris_11_January_2015_%283%29.jpg' width=600></center>

 From 7 to 9 January 2015, terrorist attacks occurred across the Île-de-France region, particularly in Paris.
-Three attackers killed a total of 17 in four shooting attacks, and police then killed the three assailants.
+Three attackers killed a total of 17 in four shooting attacks, before they were killed by the police.

 The most renowned is the first one: on 7 January, two gunmen attacked the headquarters of the satirical newspaper Charlie Hebdo, killing 12 people and wounding 12 others before escaping.